johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

 The first thing you may notice is the clump of users in the upper-right quadrant.
-This tells us community notes users are predominantly right-leaning (or this is due to the way I sampled the data).
+This tells us community notes users are predominantly right-leaning (or possibly this is an artifact of the way I sampled the data).
 But notice also that the helpfulness factor for these users is above zero.
 They are also almost all biased towards helpfulness; their votes can't be entirely explained by their politics.

 ### Common Ground